 4. Create An Artwork In Greyscale

 Drawing or painting in greyscale forces you to learn how to use values effectively.
-In this style of artwork you have to use values to describe local colors.
+In this style of artwork, you have to use values to describe local colors.
 This can be a little challenge at first.

-an image to greyscale in Photoshop (or any other graphics program):
+You will see what I mean, if you convert an image to greyscale in Photoshop (or any other graphics program):

-An image might look great in color, but it somehow doesn’t work in
+An image might look great in color, but it somehow doesn’t work in grey tones.

-differentiate between them, but take them away and you are left with
+That’s because the sky and your face have the same value, but different colors.
+The colors enable you to differentiate between them, but take them away and you are left with a grey mess.

 Instead of thinking „What color am I going to paint this?“ you have to think „How bright am I going to paint this grey value?“.